 Days sales outstanding ("DSO") is one of the key factors that we use to evaluate the condition of our accounts receivable and the related allowances for contractual adjustments and uncollectibles.
 DSO reflects the timeliness of cash collections on billed revenue and the level of reserves on outstanding accounts receivable.
-Our DSO was 49.8 days at December 31, 2014 as compared to 46.3 days at December 31, 2013.
-The change in our DSO resulted primarily from increases in accounts receivable related to acquisitions as well as at our existing units, including accrued parity revenue.
+Our DSO was 55.2 days at December 31, 2015 as compared to 49.8 days at December 31, 2014.
+The change in our DSO resulted primarily from increases in accounts receivable related to acquisitions as well as at our existing units, including short-term impacts from coding personnel shortages that caused an increase in unbilled charges.
 See Application of Critical Accounting Policies and Estimates-Revenue Recognition for more information on our DSO.

 Our cash flow from operating activities is significantly affected by the payment of physician incentive compensation.
 A large majority of our affiliated physicians participate in our performance-based incentive compensation program and almost all of the payments due under the program are made annually in the first quarter.
-As a result, we typically experience negative cash flow from operations in the first quarter of each year and fund our operations during this period with cash on hand or funds borrowed under our Line of Credit.
+As a result, we typically experience negative cash flow from operations in the first quarter of each year and fund our operations during this period with cash on hand or funds borrowed under our Credit Agreement.
 In addition, during the first quarter of each year, we use cash to make any discretionary matching contributions for participants in our qualified contributory savings plans.

-Cash flow provided from operating activities for the year ended December 31, 2013 was affected by a net increase in cash flow related to improved operating results, changes in the components of our accounts payable and accrued expenses, consisting primarily of a higher accrued incentive compensation liability.
-Cash flow provided from operating activities for the year ended December 31, 2012 was affected by a net increase in cash flow related to our accounts receivable, primarily due to improved cash collections at our existing units and improved operating results.
+Cash flow provided from operating activities for the year ended December 31, 2014 was affected by a net increase in cash flow related to improved operating results, changes in the components of our accounts payable and accrued expenses, consisting primarily of a higher accrued incentive compensation liability, partially offset by a reduction in cash flow related to higher accounts receivable balances.
+Cash flow provided from operating activities for the year ended December 31, 2013 was affected by a net increase in cash flow related to improved operating results, changes in the components of our accounts payable and accrued expenses, consisting primarily of a higher accounts payable and accrued expenses, consisting primarily of a higher accounts payable and accrued expenses, consisting primarily of a higher accrued incentive compensation liability.

-During the year ended December 31, 2014, our net cash used in investing activities of \$503.6 million included acquisition payments of \$479.4 million, capital expenditures of \$18.1 million and net purchases of \$6.1 million related to the purchase and maturity of investments.
-Our acquisition payments were related to the purchase of 11 physician practices and two complementary services businesses, consisting of a revenue cycle management company and a consulting services company.
-Our capital expenditures were for medical equipment, computer and office equipment, leasehold and other improvements, software and furniture and fixtures.
+During the year ended December 31, 2015, our net cash used in investing activities of \$848.0 million included acquisition payments of \$818.9 million, capital expenditures of \$27.1 million and net purchases of investments of \$2.0 million.
+Our acquisition payments were related to the purchase of 10 physician practices and two complementary services businesses, consisting of a leading radiology physician services and telemedicine company and a third-party receivables company.
+Our capital expenditures were for computer equipment, medical equipment, leasehold and other improvements, software and furniture and fixtures at our corporate and regional office-based practices.

-During the year ended December 31, 2014, our net cash provided from financing activities of \$97.8 million consisted primarily of net borrowings on our credit facility of \$541.0 million, proceeds from the exercise of employee stock options and the issuance of common stock under our Stock Purchase Plan of \$42.9 million and excess tax benefits related to the exercise of employee stock options and the vesting of restricted and deferred stock of \$17.5 million, offset by the repurchase of \$488.4 million of our common stock and the payment of \$11.7 million for contingent consideration liabilities.
+During the year ended December 31, 2015, our net cash provided from financing activities of \$482.9 million consisted primarily of proceeds from our 2023 Senior Notes of \$750.0 million, proceeds from the exercise of employee stock options and the issuance of common stock under our ESPP of \$20.1 million and excess tax benefits related to the exercise of employee stock options and the vesting of restricted and deferred stock of \$11.6 million, partially offset by the repurchase of \$235.1 million of our common stock, net payments on our Credit Agreement of \$34.5 million, payments for financing costs of \$14.2 million and the payment of \$12.9 million for contingent consideration liabilities.